th3w1zard1/PyKotor/Tools/KotorCLI/IMPLEMENTATION_NOTES.md

 3. **If not found**: Use PyKotor's `InbuiltNCSCompiler`
 4. **Fallback**: Always available due to built-in compiler

-This is a significant improvement over nasher, which requires external tools.
+This is a significant improvement over cli, which requires external tools.

 ### GFF Conversion Strategy